JH1ller/csgo-stratbook/README.md

 - Navigate to the /client directory.
 - Run `npm i` to install all dependencies
 - Run `npm run serve` to serve the web client in development mode with HMR

-### Windows Desktop Client (Local)

-- Navigate to the /client directory.
-- Download [GTK](https://download.gnome.org/binaries/win64/gtk+/2.22/gtk%2B-bundle_2.22.1-20101229_win64.zip) and extract to "C:\GTK\"
-- Run `npm i` to install all dependencies
-- Run `npm run electron:serve` to start the app in development mode with HMR
-- Run `npm run electron:build` to build a windows installer